 Look for Used Equipment

-Buying used equipment is one of the best ways to save money when it comes to hockey.
+Buying used equipment is one of the best ways to save when it comes to hockey.
 Most areas near rinks have used hockey shops where you can find any equipment you could need.
 This is especially recommended if you are not done growing yet since you'll need new gear more frequently.

 Related: Is it Worth it?
 The Top 5 Most Expensive Sports From a Recruitment Standpoint